flagshipcompany/shopify-app-public/README.md

 ![Token Register Page](img/token_register.png)

 Submit the keys by pressing the **Save token credentials** button.
-If the key pair is valid, you have successfully linked your app to the Smartship API.
+If the key pair is valid, you have successfully linked your app to the SmartShip API.

-You now have full access to the Smartship app.
+You now have full access to the SmartShip app.

 If for any reason, your token gets deleted, you will be redirected to this page if you ever access the app, as your token does not exist and is not considered valid.
 You will need to create a new token if you wish to continue using the app.

-## Getting Started With the Smartship app
+## Getting Started With the SmartShip app
 Here are the menu options that can be done in the app

 ![Main Menu](img/main_menu.png)

 * **Pending Orders**
-Allows you to complete orders using Smartship and dispatch them
+Allows you to complete orders using SmartShip and dispatch them
 * **Prepared Orders**
-Allows you to view dispatched shipments, request documents and view the shipment overview (done on the Smartship site)
+Allows you to view dispatched shipments, request documents and view the shipment overview (done on the SmartShip site)
 * **Pickups**
 Allows you to schedule pickups for dispatched shipments, view pickups and cancel scheduled pickups
 * **Settings**
-Change app settings that modify quoting and shipment options when dispatching using Smartship.
+Change app settings that modify quoting and shipment options when dispatching using SmartShip.

-### Smartship App Settings
+### SmartShip App Settings

 * **Services**
-Checkboxes consisting of the courier services that Smartship offers, and a list of the various services types that the couriers will offer.
+Checkboxes consisting of the courier services that SmartShip offers, and a list of the various services types that the couriers will offer.
 You can use these checkboxes to show or hide certain couriers or services so that they will not appear to in the *shipping method* menu at checkout

 * **Packaging**
 Allows you to set a weight limit split on individual boxes in orders, meaning that if you have an order which would exceed the weight that you provided, the app adds an extra box during the quoting and dispatch processes.

 * **Additional Charges**
 Allows you to add a residential surcharge during the quoting process and dispatch process.
 This helps get more accurate rates during the quoting process and the dispatch process.
-You can also choose to insure orders that are made through your store.
+You can also choose to insure orders that are made through your store with Flagship's discounted insurance program.

-### Smartship Pending Orders
+### SmartShip Pending Orders

 This is the page where you can see all the orders that have been placed by customers.

 ![Pending Orders](img/pending_orders.png)
-This page also allows you to take orders and convert them to a shipment using the Smartship system.
-You an also automatically dispatch orders from this page as well, provided the order was quoted with a Smartship service.
+This page also allows you to take orders and convert them to a shipment using the SmartShip system.
+You can also automatically dispatch orders from this page as well, provided the order was quoted with a SmartShip service.

-Upon installing the app, it will fetch all the orders you your store has not marked as shipped from the past thirty days and add them to the app's records so that you can start using the Smartship app right away.
+Upon installing the app, it will fetch all the orders you your store has not marked as shipped from the past thirty days and add them to the app's records so that you can start using the SmartShip app right away.

 * **Order Number**
 The order number as it appears in your shopify admin store.
-Links to the overview for the order in you shopify admin page.
+Links to the overview for the order in your shopify admin page.

 * **Order Date**
 The date the order was placed on.